ovie-daveth/dsn-cli-docs/README.md

 # DSN-CLI

 DSN-CLI is an open-source command-line tool designed to streamline JavaScript project initialization and package management, with a focus on optimizing dependency installation in environments with limited or slow network connectivity.
-It supports creating projects with React, Next.js, or Angular, installing packages using npm or pnpm with local caching and peer-to-peer sharing, running project scripts, cleaning `package.json`, sharing package caches across a LAN, and managing code snippets.
+It supports creating projects with React, Next.js, Angular, or Server frameworks, installing packages using npm or pnpm with local caching and peer-to-peer sharing, running project scripts, cleaning `package.json`, sharing package caches across a LAN, and managing code snippets.

 DSN-CLI is ideal for developers working offline, in teams with shared package caches, or in scenarios requiring efficient dependency management.
 It is built with TypeScript and leverages modern Node.js modules for robust performance.

 ## Features

-*   **Project Initialization**: Bootstrap React, Next.js, or Angular projects with a single command.
+*   **Project Initialization**: Bootstrap React, Next.js, Angular, or Server projects with a single command using interactive prompts or command-line flags.
 *   **Optimized Package Installation**: Install packages from a local cache, LAN peers, or the npm registry, with automatic caching for future use.
 *   **Script Execution**: Run `package.json` scripts seamlessly.
 *   **Package.json Cleanup**: Remove `file:` references from `package.json` to ensure compatibility.